ubikingenierie/ulp-observability-plugin/remarques/prometheus-doc.md

 prometheus  --web.enable-admin-api   --web.listen-address=:9095 --config.file=prometheus.yml
 ```

-You can then access prometheus from this url :
+You can then access Prometheus from this url :
 http://localhost:9095/graph